ThomasFinnern/LangMan4DevProject/Documentation/J!4x/introduction.md

 2) **Translation support**

-   From original "en-GB" *.ini files translation files like "de-DE" can be created.
+   Create different language file sets like "de-DE" from original "en-GB" *.ini files.
 They contain the same translation IDs but the translations string is empty

 3) **Component user translations** (intention)
     The user of any component should be able to do the translation himself.
 He can add his own country language files.
 These are presented in a top bottom compare view where the items lines are prepeared and aligned in main file order.